bryanwweber/bibtextomd/README.md

 From the command line,

-    python bib.py [options]
+    py bib.py [options]

 runs the script.
+Running with no options specified prints the help.
 The default file names for the BibTeX input and markdown output are `refs.bib` and `pubs.md` respectively.

 Options
 ---

     -h, --help: Print the help and exit

     -o filename, --output=filename: Set the filename of the markdown output.
+Default: pubs.md

-Default: pubs.md -b filename, --bibfile=filename: Set the filename of the BibTeX input.
-Default: refs.bib -a 'author', --author='f.a. name': Set the name of the author to be highlighted.
-Default: 'F.A.
-Author'
+    -b filename, --bibfile=filename: Set the filename of the BibTeX input.
+Default: refs.bib

+    -a 'author', --author='f.a. name': Set the name of the author to be highlighted.
+Default:
+    "F.A.
+Author".
+Name should be specifed between double quotes: "F.A.
+Author"